 Soon, the laughing gas was no longer effective, and I was breathing more laughing gas than oxygen.
 I was laughing, and crying at the same time, and my eyes could barely stay open.
-I wasn’t high or anything, but I was definitely not in the right frame of mind.
+I don’t think I was high or anything, but I was definitely not in the right frame of mind.
 I was delirious, I guess.
-Sean got a little worried when I started crying harder, and asked if I would prefer to go for epidural, which I did.
+Sean got a little worried when I started crying harder, and asked if I would prefer to go for epidural.
+Yes, yes, I did.

-I was initially really terrified of the idea of a needle sticking up my back, but when I was in that state, I couldn’t feel, much less think, of anything!
-You have no idea how happy I was to have been off the laughing gas, and able to talk normally!
+I was initially really terrified of the idea of a needle sticking up my back, but when I was in that state, nothing really matters anymore!
+You have no idea how happy I was to have been off the laughing gas, and have the ability to talk normally again!
 Only thing was, I couldn’t feel anything from waist down.
 All I felt was numbness, sort of a fuzzy vibration kind of numbness.

-By the time I was able to lift my head up, I heard the nurse screaming, and a baby crying, and i saw a stream of fluid hitting the nurse’s chest.
+By the time I was able to lift my head up, I heard the nurse screaming, and a baby crying, and I saw a stream of fluid hitting the nurse in her chest.
 Dr. Lim then said, “Baby’s urine is sterile.
 Don’t have to panic.”